Know It All: What’s happening in the local arts/music scene – Kimberley Daily Bulletin

 Oktoberfest 2022 Saturday September 24th

-This is the last First Saturday for the season join us in the Kimberly Platzl and celebrate Oktoberfest in Kimberley style.
+This is the last First Saturday for the season join us in the Kimberley Platzl and celebrate Oktoberfest in Kimberley style.

 Fisher Peak Fiber Arts Guild